UoM-ResPlat-DevOps/SwiftChecker/README.md

               SwiftChecker detects whether or not a swift object is stored as a segmented object.
-If the object is segmented, the local file is split and the individual md5 hashe for each segment is calculated.
+If the object is segmented, the local file is split and the individual md5 hash for each segment is calculated.

               The swift ETag value is also calculated